 When I’m feeling anxious or depressed, I do find it helps to reach for a pen and paper.
 There is something about writing things down, that hand-eye combination, that makes me feel calmer.”

-In 1963 when she was 18, Carly Simon met Livingston Taylor, whose family – like the Simon’s – had summered on Martha’s Vineyard since the 1950’s.
-According to a 2006 interview of Livingston Taylor by Joan Anderman for The New York Times, Livingston Taylor was 6 years younger that Carly, but they formed a singing duo.
+In 1963 Carly Simon met Livingston Taylor, whose family – like the Simon’s – had summered on Martha’s Vineyard since the 1950’s.
+According to a 2006 interview of Livingston Taylor by Joan Anderman for The New York Times, Livingston Taylor was several years younger that Carly, but they formed a singing duo.
 Although Livingston had an older brother, James, who was also musical, Carly Simon and James Taylor didn’t meet until almost 8 years later.

 Below, The Simon Sisters performing Wynken, Blynken and Nod in 1968.

 Carly Simon and Nick Delbanco broke up that summer, and Carly moved to London, England where she met William Donaldson, a “perverted” (her words) producer and writer.
-In 1965 Simon was 20; Donaldson was 31, and had been living with actress Sarah Miles.
-Donaldson said of Carly Simon: “The answer to any sane man’s prayers; funny, quick, erotic, extravagantly talented.”
+In 1965 Donaldson was around 10 years older than Simon, and had been living with actress Sarah Miles.
+Donaldson said of Carly: “The answer to any sane man’s prayers; funny, quick, erotic, extravagantly talented.”

-William Donaldson left Miles to move in with Carly and they got engaged; 3 months later, he jilted her and went back to Sarah Miles.
+William Donaldson left Sarah Miles to move in with Carly, and they got engaged; 3 months later, he jilted her and went back to Miles.
 Carly said of the end of the affair that “I was madly in love….after he broke my heart I couldn’t regain my interest in men for four years.”

 This was not strictly true, as according to her biography, Carly Simon dated guitarist Danny Armstrong from 1968-1969.
 A serial romantic, her interest in men was revived and she began a series of love affairs that would deeply influence her music lyrics and her life.
 In 1969 The Simon Sisters broke up; Lucy Simon had gotten married (today she composes for Broadway musicals), and Carly snagged a role as an auditioning singer in the big-screen movie Taking Off.